DigitalWoven/utstamp-cli/README.md

-This is a command line tool for timestamping files using the utstamp service.
+This document provides instructions on how to use a command line tool for timestamping files using the UTStamp service.
+For a web interface, please visit https://utstamp.com.
-See https://utstamp.com to view our web interface.

-### Requirements:
+## Requirements:

-* Python >=3.5
+1. Python >=3.5
-* Pip
+2. Pip
-* Pip packages in requirements.txt.
-Install using `pip install -r requirements.txt`.
+3. Pip packages listed in requirements.txt (install using the command: `pip install -r requirements.txt`)

-### Usage instructions:
+## Usage instructions:

 The main script is utstamp.py.
-Run with `./utstamp.py [options]`.
-To see help, run `./utstamp.py -h`.
+Execute the script by running `./utstamp.py [options]`.
+To view help, run `./utstamp.py -h`.

-There are two subcommands supported by the utstamp.py script, `stamp` and `query`.
+The utstamp.py script supports two subcommands: stamp and query.

-* Stamp
+### Stamp

-Firstly, you should obtain the license key from your [portal](https://www.utstamp.com/portal).
-It is a UUID string.
+First, obtain the license key from your [portal](https://www.utstamp.com/portal), which is a UUID string.

-Stamp text: `./utstamp.py --license_key 00000000-0000-0000-0000-000000000000 stamp -s "i am the text."`
+1. Stamp text: `./utstamp.py --license_key 00000000-0000-0000-0000-000000000000 stamp -s "i am the text."`
-Stamp a given file: `./utstamp.py --license_key 00000000-0000-0000-0000-000000000000 stamp FILE`
+2. Stamp a given file: `./utstamp.py --license_key 00000000-0000-0000-0000-000000000000 stamp FILE`
-Stamp all files in the directory: `./utstamp.py --license_key 00000000-0000-0000-0000-000000000000 stamp -r DIRECTORY`
+3. Stamp all files in the directory: `./utstamp.py --license_key 00000000-0000-0000-0000-000000000000 stamp -r DIRECTORY`

 For additional options, view help with `./ustamp.py stamp -h`.

-* Query
+### Query

 Query hash:  `./utstamp.py query HASH`
 For additional options, view help with `./ustamp.py query -h`.

-### Testing instructions:

-#### generate.py:
-Generates a random file structure for testing purposes.
-You can change parameters within the file to change generation behavior.
-Run with `python generate.py`.